Suvarchala04/todo-app/README.md

 index.html: The main HTML file that structures the app.

-styles.css: Custom CSS for additional styling beyond Bootstrap.
+todo.css: Custom CSS for additional styling beyond Bootstrap.

-app.js: The JavaScript file containing all the logic for task management.
+todo.js: The JavaScript file containing all the logic for task management.

-assets/: A directory containing any images, icons, or other media used in the app.

 ## 🛠️ Technologies Used